 So, you would start by identifying what could possibly go wrong throughout the duration of your project.
 Then, you would assess the probability of those risks manifesting into real problems, and you would figure out the impact that a risk would have on your project.

-Next, you’d come up with strategies to mitigate the risks you’ve identified, and you’d also create plans in advance to solve any problem that might arise so you’ll be able to take action right away whenever necessary.
+Next, you’d come up with strategies to eliminate or mitigate the effects of risks you’ve identified.
+Then, you’d create plans to resolve any issue that might arise so you’ll be able to act right away when necessary.

 A few of the main benefits associated with risk management are:

 - Savings on project cost and time.